Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

 — Jdarcey (@Jdarcey13Jon) March 26, 2017

 The president of the United States works for the people.
 In order to do that, he needs to work with the people.
-That’s what “We the people” the first words in the Constitution, actually means.
-When it comes to making laws, that means working with people that aren’t in your base, and aren’t in your party.
+That’s what “We the people,” the first words in the Constitution, actually means.
+When it comes to making laws, that means working with people who aren’t in your base and aren’t in your party.

-Donald Trump showed the world last week that he can not do this, and worse, that he does not even want to.
+Donald Trump showed the world last week that he cannot do this, and worse, that he does not even want to.
 His own party had serious problems with his health care bill.
-Donald Trump threatened Congress with losing their jobs if they did not vote his way reported CBS News.
+Donald Trump threatened Congress with losing their jobs if they did not vote his way, reported CBS News.

 When all was said and done, Trump has also revealed that there are factions within his own party.
-This also does not bode well for the future of Trump’s legislative agenda.
+This does not bode well for the future of Trump’s legislative agenda.
 In the failing of his health care bill, he has blamed everybody but himself.

-More factions within the Republican party revealed themselves this weekend when Texas Republican Congress member Ted Poe resigned from the Freedom Caucus, citing irreconcilable differences with the Caucus over health care reports the Texas Tribune.
+More factions within the Republican party revealed themselves this weekend when Texas Republican Congress member Ted Poe resigned from the Freedom Caucus, citing irreconcilable differences with the Caucus over health care, reports the Texas Tribune.
 Opposition to Donald Trump’s health care bill by the Freedom Caucus was a leading factor in the downfall of his health care plan.

-Additionally, President Obama took 13 months start to finish, traveling the country and getting opinions of experts, while developing Obamacare and making sure he had the backing, and the relationships for it.
+Additionally, President Obama took 13 months start to finish, traveling the country and getting opinions of experts, while developing Obamacare and making sure he had the backing and the relationships for it.

 In addition to his temperament, Donald Trump illustrated last week that he does not know what is actually involved in governing.
 The United States is not run like Trump Organization.
 Things don’t happen in America just because the guy in the biggest office says “make it happen.”